AlexNisnevich/blog/README.md

     git remote add origin git@github.com:username/reponame.git
     git push -u origin master

-The following sections detail how to set up and use the template.
+The following sections detail how sto set up and use the template.
 The commands are known to work on my macbook, YRMV.

 ## Ruby 1.9.2 via RVM